Multivariate binary probability distribution in the Grassmann formalism: Parameter estimation

-Fig.~\ref{fig: sampling_distribution_estimates_sigma} shows the sampling distributions of the $\mathrm{MAP}$ estimates for the parameters $\Sigma_{ij}$ for different sample sizes $N$.
-Here, we note the degrees of freedom for the model parameters.
-Since the joint distribution is given by the determinant of the matrix $\Sigma$ as in Eq.~(\ref{eq: joint_distribution_p}), the elements of the matrix are not determined uniquely.
-That is, there exist different parameters that generate the same joint probabilities.
-In fact, the determinants of the matrix of the form of Eq.~(\ref{eq: joint_distribution_p}) are invariant under multiplying an $i$-th row of the matrix $\Sigma$ by a constant $c$ at the same time multiplying the $i$-th column with the same index $i$ by the constant $1/c$.
-Furthermore, the determinants are invariant under the matrix transposition.
+Figure~\ref{fig: sampling_distribution_estimates_sigma} shows the sampling distributions of the maximum likelihood estimates for the parameters $\Sigma_{ij}$ for different sample sizes $N$.
+As discussed in Sec.~\ref{sec: property}, the parameter matrices $\Sigma$ and $\Lambda$ have degrees of freedom as shown in Eq.~(\ref{eq: dilatation}) and (\ref{eq: transposition}).
 These degrees of freedom can also be read from the expression for the Grassmann integral.
-Hence, without loss of generality, we fix the parameters $\Sigma_{i1} = - 1 \; \, (i \ne 1)$ using the degrees of freedom for the constant multiplication.
-That is, the parameters $\Sigma_{1j} \; \, (j \ne 1)$ simply represent the covariances.
-However, we failed to find a way to fix the degree of freedom for the matrix transposition.
+To compare the estimated parameters with the true parameters, we fixed the degrees of freedom of model parameters.
+Assuming $\Sigma_{i1} \; (i \neq 1)$ to be nonzero, we fix the degrees of freedom of the constant multiplication so that $\Sigma_{i1} = -1$.
+That is, the parameters $\Sigma_{1j} \; (j \neq 1)$ simply represent the covariances with the dummy variable $x_1$.
+However, we failed to find a natural way to fix the degree of freedom for the matrix transposition.
 Hence, in Fig.~\ref{fig: sampling_distribution_estimates_sigma}, we show both of the estimated parameters corresponding to the degrees of freedom for the matrix transposition.
-Although when the sample size is small the sampling distribution of the estimate $\Sigma_{ij}$ has large dispersion and is unimodal, the estimates converge to one of the true parameters as the sample size goes to infinity.
+Although the sampling distribution of the estimate $\Sigma_{ij}$ has large dispersion and is unimodal when the sample size is small, the estimates converge to one of the true parameters asymptotically.
+In addition, we empirically observe that the sampling distribution becomes asymptotically normal.
+In other words, the maximum likelihood estimator appears to be consistent and asymptotically normal.